newsic/newsic/README.md

 1. Clone this repository: `git clone https://github.com/newsic/newsic.git`
 2. Create a config.py from config.py.example
 3. Add your API keys ([YouTube](https://developers.google.com/youtube/v3/getting-started), [Vimeo](https://developer.vimeo.com/api)) to config.py
-4. Install the minimal requirements with `pip install -r requirements.txt`; you might wanna use a virtual environment for that
+4. Install the minimal requirements with `pip install -r requirements.txt`; you might want to use a virtual environment
 5. Start newsic with `python3 newsic.py`, which is now available at [127.0.0.1:5000](http://127.0.0.1:5000)

 ### Performance and caching